Delicious whole wheat bread, sweetened with honey. A great everyday bread, that’s great for sandwiches and toasts well, too.

 - If using a stand mixer, knead on low for about 5 minutes.
 If kneading by hand, turn dough out onto a lightly floured surface and knead for about 10 minutes.
 Add in only enough additional flour to stop the dough from sticking.

 - When dough is smooth and elastic, place it in a well oiled bowl.
 Turn it several times in the bowl to coat the surface of the dough, and cover with a plastic wrap.
-Let rise in a warm place until doubled, about 45 minutes.
+Let rise in a warm place until doubled, about 45 - 60 minutes.

 - Remove the dough from the bowl to a lightly floured surface.
-Divide the dough into two equal sized pieces.
+(If making more than one loaf, divide the dough into equal sized pieces at this point).
 For each piece, press dough down while moving it into a rectangle shape, with the short side roughly as long as your loaf pan.
-(I used 81/2 x 41/2 inch loaf pans because I like a taller loaf but 9×5 would work as well).
 Roll up the dough from the short side, pinching it together with each roll.
 Pinch together the seam when finished and place seam side down into greased loaf pans.

 - Allow to rise until dough doubles and crests about an inch above the edge of the baking pan in the middle (it will rise more in the oven).
 If desired, just before baking, brush the top of loaf with water and sprinkle with wheat bran.